The Future

 I used to think peace meant comfort—no stress, no pressure, just a calm, easy life.
 That kind of peace feels nice, especially compared to the opposite.
 But over time, I realized it was working against me.
 When something important came up that felt uncomfortable, I froze.
 I wanted to act, but deep down, it clashed with my idea of peace.
 I didn’t notice it at first, but that quiet conflict drained my energy.
 I was trying to move forward while holding onto a definition that told me discomfort was wrong.
 The result?
 No action.
 Just stress.

-Truth understanding changes how you see things.
-And once you see clearly, moving forward becomes much easier.
+Truth understanding changes how you see.
+And once you see clearly, moving forward becomes effortless.